 Finishing up the figure painting sketch

 Now it is time to finish up the painting sketch.
-I put in a bowl that the figure is holding and mark out any other basic shapes such as the drapery beneath the bowl.
+I put in a bowl that the figure is holding.
+Then I marked out any other basic shapes such as the drapery beneath the bowl.

 Another important thing worth noting is that you can pay attention to value when creating these painting sketches.
 Notice how some of the lines are darker while others are lighter.
 The darker lines signify areas that are darker in value.
 So, you can make value notations even when sketching out your painting!

 The beginning of a painting is crucial as it affects how a painting turns out in the end.
 Put these lessons to practice and start your painting by sketching it out on canvas first.
-Leave a comment for me in the section below and let me know how your painting sketch creation process is coming along!
+Leave a comment in the section below and let me know how your painting sketch goes!